The Ocean Way Sessions

 The Ocean Way Sessions is the debut extended play by American singer-songwriter Christina Perri.
 It was released on November 9, 2010, via Atlantic Records.
 It contains live recordings of Perri performing at the Ocean Way Studios in Los Angeles.

 Background

-The Ocean Way Sessions serves as Perri's first proper release from Atlantic Records, who signed her in the wake of the unexpected success of her debut single "Jar of Hearts".
+The Ocean Way Sessions serves as Perri's first release from Atlantic Records, which signed her in the wake of the unexpected success of her debut single, "Jar of Hearts".
 All five songs on the EP were performed live at Ocean Way Studios in Los Angeles.
 All songs were performed with a full band, with the exception of "Jar of Hearts" receiving a solo performance.